 Middle stages of MTTs

 During the middle stages of poker tournaments a few crucial aspects of play change: The stacks become shallower, the antes kick in and fewer weak players remain in the tournament.
+In freezeout tournaments, the chance of busting the tournament will become much greater for all players except those who have amassed a massive stack at this point.
 You should keep in mind the following strategies during these stages:

 Tip 1: Open your starting hand range